Contact, Location and Hours

-All requests for reimbursement of expenses must be submitted to the Finance & Operations office within the fiscal year the expense was incurred (e.g., expenses incurred between July 1, 2021 and June 30, 2022, or Fiscal Year 2021, must be submitted to Finance by the end-of-fiscal year deadline, July 5, 2022).
+All requests for reimbursement of expenses must be submitted to the Finance & Operations office within ninety (90) days of incurring the expense or within the fiscal year the expense was incurred, whichever is sooner (e.g., expenses incurred between July 1, 2021 and June 30, 2022, or Fiscal Year 2022, must be submitted to Finance by the end-of-fiscal year deadline, July 5, 2022).

 If you have any questions, please contact the Finance office at 212-854-2010 or via email (email@example.com).

 Certain departments are authorized to use a petty cash fund for making small disbursements.
 Policies on the use of petty cash funds are as follows: